Reason Behind Cristiano Ronaldo and Lionel Messi’s Huge Instagram Follower Drop Emerges

 Meanwhile, Brazilian superstar Neymar reportedly saw his follower count fall by four million.

-However, it was Ronaldo who appeared to suffer the biggest drop.
-Reports claimed the Portuguese superstar lost around 18 million followers despite remaining the most-followed person on Instagram.
+However, it was Ronaldo who appeared to suffer the biggest drop, with reports claiming that the Portuguese icon lost around 18 million followers despite remaining the most-followed person on Instagram.

 The Al Nassr superstar currently has around 666 million followers on the platform, where he regularly shares content about his lifestyle, football career, sponsorships and commercial partnerships.